qmlbook/qmlbook/docs/shaders/shaders.rst

 A better reference is the `OpenGL ES 2.0 API Quick Reference Card <http://www.khronos.org/opengles/sdk/docs/reference_cards/OpenGL-ES-2_0-Reference-card.pdf>`_

-Now we might be better able to understand what the variable are:
+Now we might be better able to understand what the variable is:

 * qt_Matrix: model-view-projection matrix
 * qt_Vertex: current vertex position
 * qt_MultiTexCoord0: texture coordinate
 * qt_TexCoord0: shared texture coordinate

 So we have available the projection matrix, the current vertex and the texture coordinate.
-The texture coordinate relates to the texture given as source.
+The texture coordinate relates to the texture given as the source.
 In the *main()* function we store the texture coordinate for later use in the fragment shader.
-Every vertex shader need to assign the *gl_Position* this is done using here by multiplying the project matrix with the vertex, our point in 3D.
+Every vertex shader needs to assign the *gl_Position* this is done using here by multiplying the project matrix with the vertex, our point in 3D.

 The fragment shader receives our texture coordinate from the vertex shader and also the texture from our QML source property.
-It shall be noted how easy it is to pass variable between the shader code and QML.
+It shall be noted how easy it is to pass a variable between the shader code and QML.
 Beautiful.
 Additional we have the opacity of the shader effect available as *qt_Opacity*.
 Every fragment shader needs to assign the *gl_FragColor* variable, this is done in the default shader code by picking the pixel from the source texture and multiplying it with the opacity.

 .. code-block:: js